NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 For information on the SketchUp Plug-in version go to "Plugins/OpenStudio/Preferences."
 ![Ill Map](../../img/plugin_reference_guide/preferences.png "Preferences")
-<p>*Above: The Preferences dialog enables you to set options related to updates, new thermal zone creation, user scripts, text editor, template osm files, and the EnergyPlus engine.*</p>
+<p>*Above: The Preferences dialog enables you to set options related to updates, new thermal zone creation, user scripts, text editor, template OSM files, and the EnergyPlus engine.*</p>

 ##### Check for Update